 In August of 2021, Sherman ISD will have two middle schools; Piner Middle School and Sherman Middle School.
 Each campus will serve kids in grades 6 - 8 and provide increased capacity for our growing enrollment.
 The transitions to two middle schools will also allow the district to strengthen athletics, fine arts, and advanced academic programs by increasing the number of teams, performing groups, and sections of advanced academic classes.
 District staff has identified and prioritized maintenance projects and facility upgrades for both middle school campuses to prepare for the August 2021 opening.
 It is of the highest priority that Sherman ISD maintains equity among our core academic, athletic and fine arts programs.

 Redesigning the Attendance Boundaries for Grades K-8

-Returning to a K-5 elementary grade configuration and a 6-8 middle-grade configuration was strongly prioritized by our Building Bearcats Committee.
-Under this model, SISD elementary schools, including Dillingham, would serve grades K-5, and Piner and Sherman Middle School would serve grades 6-8.
-This instructional model has been used successfully in our district’s past and allows 5th graders to remain in an elementary setting for one additional year.
-It also reduces the number of school building transitions that our students make.
+Returning to a K-5 elementary grade configuration and a 6-8 middle grade configuration was strongly prioritized by our Building Bearcats Committee.
+Beginning in August of 2021, Sherman ISD elementary schools, including Dillingham Elementary, will serve grades K-5, and Piner and Sherman Middle School would serve grades 6-8.
+This instructional model has been used successfully in our district’s past and allows fifth graders to remain in an elementary setting for one additional year.
+It also reduces the number of school-building transitions that our students make.